The appearance of vaginal discharge during pregnancy can come as a surprise, especially for first time mothers-to-be.

 An increase in normal vaginal discharge isn’t something to be concerned about.
 But if you’re also experiencing additional symptoms, a checkup with your healthcare provider can help shed some light on what’s going on.
 Simple tests can give you a quick answer and solution.

-Some of the abnormal symptoms to look out for are:
+Some of the abnormal discharge symptoms to look out for are:

 - A foul smelling odour (especially after intercourse, this can be a sign of bacterial vaginosis)

-- Discomfort, pain or burning with urination can be a sign of a UTI
+- Discomfort, pain or burning with urination, which can be a sign of a UTI

-- If there is a large amount of thin, clear fluid and it seems like a steady flow (while its unlikely, amniotic fluid is a possibility)
+- A large amount of thin, clear fluid which seems like a steady flow (while its unlikely, amniotic fluid is a possibility)

-- If you notice your vulva is inflamed, irritated or you experience a lot of itching – these can be signs of a yeast infection
+- If your vulva is inflamed, irritated or you experience a lot of itching – these can be signs of a yeast infection

-- If you're unsure, feel unwell, notice cramping or any other signs that make you uncertain about your health, reach out to your healthcare provider
+- If you’re unsure, feel unwell, notice cramping or any other signs that make you uncertain about your health.
+Reach out to your healthcare provider just to be sure.

 Pregnancy isn’t always glamorous, but it seems each aspect has a function or role.
 The hormonal changes that trigger an increase in discharge during pregnancy happen for a reason.